janimattiellonen/discgolf-diary/2020/Form and technique.md

 Dipping occurs often, when you reach back high, above your shoulders.

-ANother reason might be that you lower your elbow during the throw.
+Another reason might be that you lower your elbow during the throw.

 ### Common issues